aimG313/Web-Scraping-Projects-for-Machine-Learning/README.md

-## Web Scraping Projects for Data Collection of Machine Learning
+## Data Collection using Web Scraping Projects for Machine Learning
 ---

 - This Repo will contain all of my web scraping projects.